Pre-Conditions: Your Canto account needs to be connected to PrintUI and the PrintUI extension needs to be installed within InDesign.

 - Background layer: Nothing in this layer can be edited.

-Brand Templates do not support embedded images!
+Note: Brand Templates do not support embedded images!
 Use local images, when creating your InDesign document that will later be used as a Brand Template in Canto.

 Customizable text areas can be set with constraints to prevent users from entering invalid data or stray from guideline requirements.
-Under the PrintUI Frame Options, a user may control the font size of text by checking the Fill Text Frame and set a min and max font size or allow specific text to be entered such as phone numbers, email addresses, dates, or URLs.
+Under the PrintUI Frame Options, you may control the font size of text by checking the Fill Text Frame and set a min and max font size or allow specific text to be entered such as phone numbers, email addresses, dates, or URLs.

 After creating the template, Preflight the document using the management panel.
 The Preflight feature acts as a check-list for users to identify what issues may need to be corrected and how to correct these errors.
 Once the document is error-free, upload the file to Canto from within InDesign.